50 Signs You’re Healthy from Every Type of Doctor

 You don’t have an afternoon crash every day

 “The goal is to feel energized when you wake up in the morning, and maintain a good stable energy level all day.
 No major crashes demonstrates a healthy adrenal function, and stable blood sugar levels.” —David Borenstein, MD, founder of Manhattan Integrative Medicine in New York.
-Here’s 19 ways to beat an afternoon slump.
+If you find yourself yawning around 3 o’clock, try these 18 ways to beat an afternoon slump.

 Your skin looks healthy